colorpulse6/fire-store/README.md

 ## About

-A simple Book collection app using Google Books API
+A simple Book collection app using Google Books API.
+The app is still in production.

 ### Stack